BrentSeidel/Sim-CPU/src/m68000/README.md

     - ROR
     - ROLX
     - RORX
+- Subtraction Group
+    - SUB
+    - SUBA
+    - SUBX

 The remaining instructions to implement are (just to give a general idea of progress) below.
 They will get moved to the above list as they are
 implemented:
-- SUB
-- SUBA
 - SUBI
 - SUBQ
-- SUBX
 - SWAP
 - TAS
 - TRAP